pts/pts-xtiny/README.txt

 """"""""""""""""""""""""""""""""""""
 No, unless project X has a tiny codebase with very few dependencies.
 The culprit is that only a very small fraction of the libc is implemented.

+Q13.
+Does profiling work?
+"""""""""""""""""""""""""
+No, `gcc -pg' etc. don't work, because the xtiny libc lacks the instrumentation for profile stack trace collection.

 __END__